 New examiners are trained and supervised by a senior examiner for a period of 24 months.
-The senior examiner has the role of a Senior examiners, acting as personal tutors for the new examiners, take charge of reviewing and approving the work and reports prepared and is responsible for all decisions made by the new examiners in the processing of an application throughout the training period.
-During this apprenticeship period, new examiners participate in in-house training programs comprising a basic course of 80 hours that imparts an in-depth insight into the patent processing procedure, including knowledge of various legal aspects of patent law and performing searches.
-These training programs also confer upon new examiners a broader perspective of the patent, such as the role of patents as an economical tool for enhancing innovation and as a strategic business tool for companies.
+Senior examiners, acting as personal tutors for the new examiners, take charge of reviewing and approving the work and reports prepared by the new examiners throughout the training period.
+During this period, new examiners participate in in-house training programs comprising a basic course of 80 hours that imparts an in-depth insight into the patent processing procedure, including knowledge of various legal aspects of patent law and strategies of performing searches.
+These training programs also confer upon new examiners a broader perspective of the patent system, such as the role of patents as an economical tool for enhancing innovation and as a strategic business tool for companies.